Cillers-com/bluetext/polytope/intro.md

 pt values set --file config.yaml
 ```

+Combining multiple existing values into one string should be done in the `polytope.yml` file.
+E.g. if you need to provide a connection string that consists of both a host and a port, you shoul have two separate `values` for host and port and combine those using interpolation in the `polytope.yml` file.

 ## Default Values Setup

-Create `.values_and_secrets.defaults.sh` with default values for easy project setup:
+Create `values_and_secrets.defaults.sh` with default values for easy project setup:

 ```bash
 #!/bin/bash